What is Ghost Broking and Ghost Insurance Policy?

-In our last editorial we wrote about the rise in reported True Identity Theft, Account Takeover and reported 3rd Party Application Fraud by our insurance clients, all fraud instances that are prevalent in Ghost Broking operations.
+In our last editorial, we wrote about the rise in reported True Identity Theft, Account Takeover and reported 3rd Party Application Fraud by our insurance clients, all fraud instances that are prevalent in Ghost Broking insurance policy operations.
 The threat from Ghost Brokers is not a new one, but the techniques they use to avoid detection are constantly evolving.

-Fraudsters have hundreds of variables to play with to enable their behaviour, so how is the insurance industry keeping up?
+Fraudsters have hundreds of variables to play with to enable their behavior, so how is the insurance industry keeping up?